 The fans were already gorgeous in the original, but the fact that they are addressable just makes them look even better.

-This is clever as if you have other 2.5 inch devices that need to be taken off and reinstalled, you can easily do so with great ease.
+This is clever as if you have other 2.5 inch devices that need to be taken off and reinstalled.
+You can easily do so with great ease.

-Not all things are great with the Cooler Master H500M for starters; the cable management system behind the motherboard is convenient thanks to all those panels, but it is important to keep in mind that some aspects of those panels are not as flexible as you would want them to be.
+The cable management system behind the motherboard is convenient thanks to all those panels, but it is important to keep in mind that some aspects of those panels are not as flexible as you would want them to be.

 In conclusion, the Cooler Master H500M is a great case that lives up to its name.
 If you are looking for both form and functionality, I don’t think there is a better option available in the market.